 Hunyuan Qigong - "Primordial Origin" Qigong

 Hunyuan is sometimes translated as meaning 'all mixed together' or the 'Original Unity'.
 Hunyuan Qigong is a form of qigong for health and meditation from the ancient Taoist tradition.
-It consists of a specific set of soft, flowing, and circular movements integrated with breath, and attention, to help nurture and direct the qi throughout the body... mixing the qi from nature, the heavens, and the earth, with the qi of the physical body.
+It consists of a specific set of soft, flowing, and circular movements integrated with breath, and intention, to help nurture and direct the qi throughout the body... mixing the qi from nature, the heavens, and the earth, with the qi of the physical body.
 The regular practice of these exercises naturally circulates the qi through the different energy centers along the spine, and the 8 primary meridians of the body, bringing increased health and vitality to the physical and energetic body, and a deeper quietude to the mind.
-The session always concludes with standing (or seated) meditation... an integration of all parts in wholeness.
+The session always concludes with standing (or seated) meditation.

 Wuji Qigong - Seated & Standing Meditation